devashree-shukla/SwiftMacro/README.md

   To do this, right click on a Macro and choose Expand Macro from the menu.
   Then add a breakpoints at the line you wish to debug.

+# Best Practices
+- *Clear Intent*: Make sure the purpose of each macro is clear and well-documented.
+- *Avoid Overuse*: Use macros sparingly, as overuse can make code harder to understand and maintain.
+- *Version Control*: Regularly update and version control your macros to ensure compatibility with Swift updates.

 # Key points